-As of yesterday’s City Council vote, Fort Worth is the first city in the US to mine Bitcoin.
+After at City Council vote in April 2022, Fort Worth became the first city in the US to mine Bitcoin.
 Here’s a breakdown of what that means.

 What is Bitcoin?

 Bitcoin is a type of digital currency that operates without a central bank + can be sent from user to user.
 You may have heard of bitcoin when it rose in popularity due to its high price swings and surging value — with an all-time high of $68,790 in November 2021 — since its creation in 2009.

 Mining is the creation of new bitcoins, during which sophisticated hardware solves a complex computational math problem.
 The first computer that solves the problem receives the new bitcoin as a reward, and the process repeats.

 How does it work?

 The city launched three S9 bitcoin mining machines in the Information Technology Solutions Department Data Center at City Hall.
 The machines, which were donated by the Texas Blockchain Council, run 24/7 on a private network.